 Amateur Photographer verdict

-The main camera gives the best results, so ultimately, despite this camera having a triple camera setup on the rear, it’s really only one camera that you’ll actually want to use
+The main camera gives the best results, so ultimately, despite this camera having a triple camera setup on the rear, it’s really only one camera that you’ll actually want to use- Good main camera

 Key Features at a glance:

-We review smartphones from the perspective of choosing a smartphone for its photography and camera performance, so we’ll be starting by looking at what the Redmi Note 12 Pro + offers in terms of the cameras and what features are included for photography and video.
+We review smartphones from the perspective of choosing one for its photography and camera performance; so we shall look at what the Redmi Note 12 Pro + offers in terms of its cameras and the features included for photography and video.

-The main 200MP camera uses 16-in-1 pixel binning, giving 12.5MP images.
-The 200MP sensor uses a 16-in-1 Bayer sensor, and this is designed to give luminous detail at every pixel, but not colour detail for each individual pixel, so whilst this is supposed to give more detail than using a 12MP sensor, it doesn’t give more colour detail.
+The main 200MP camera uses 16-in-1 pixel binning to give 12.5MP images.
+The 200MP sensor uses a 16-in-1 Bayer sensor, which is designed to give luminous detail at every pixel, but not colour detail for each individual pixel: so while this is supposed to give more detail than using a 12MP sensor, it doesn’t give more colour detail.

-The majority of the camera modes produce 12MP images, with only a few modes letting you select a higher resolution than 12MP.
-This effectively makes the 200MP sensor a marketing feature, and it takes a lot of effort to actually see the extra detail in images.
+The majority of the camera modes produce 12MP images, with only a few modes letting you select a resolution higher than 12MP.
+This effectively reduces the 200MP sensor to a marketing feature, and it takes a lot of effort to actually see the extra detail in images.
 For 99% of people it really isn’t going to make much difference having a 200MP camera, compared to a good 50MP, or 64MP sensor.

-For example, you’d think having a 200MP camera, would allow you to crop into the centre of the image at a lower resolution and get an impressive amount of zoom, but unfortunately the 16-in-1 pixel binning sensor means the detail isn’t there.
-(See the Nokia PureView 808 from 2012 if you want to see a good implementation of this idea, which had a 40MP sensor with a standard Bayer sensor, which lets you use lossless zoom, at a reduced resolution).
+For example, you’d think having a 200MP camera would allow you to crop into the centre of an image at a lower resolution and get an impressive amount of zoom – but unfortunately the 16-in-1 pixel binning sensor means the detail isn’t there.
+(See the Nokia PureView 808 from 2012 if you want to see a good implementation of this idea, which had a 40MP sensor with a standard Bayer sensor, which lets you use lossless zoom at a reduced resolution).

 Some smartphones do a better job with high-resolution sensors, and we’ve seen the best results from the Samsung Galaxy S23 Ultra.